bplmaps/lmec-main-site/content/about/press-releases/new-exhibition-building-blocks-boston-stories-from-urban-atlases-opens-at-leventhal-map-education-center-january-13-2023-1.md

 Among the exhibition highlights:

 *
-* A collection of local histories uncovered and reconstructed by a team of teen curators, including the origins of Ronan Park in Dorchester, Kelleher Rose Garden in Back Bay Fens, and the once-bustling cattle industry of Brighton.
+* A collection of local histories uncovered and reconstructed by a team of teen curators, including the origins of Ronan Park in Dorchester, Kelleher Rose Garden in Back Bay Fens, and the once-bustling cattle industry of Brighton. \[Image 1; Image 2; Image 3\]
 * An interwoven, biographic account of Florida Ruffin Ridley, a young, Black Bostonian teacher, activist and writer who worked, studied, played, and created within the landscapes on display. \[Image\]

   #### A Digital and Physical Exhibition